-3-0-3 A general survey course designed to introduce the student to fundamental methods and content of contemporary psychology.
-PSYC 2500 is required of all psychology majors.
-PSYC 2500H Honors Fundamentals of Psychology 3-0-3 A general survey course designed to introduce the student to the fundamental methods and content of contemporary psychology.
-PSYC 2500H substitutes for PSYC 2500.
-PSYC 2700 Human Growth and Development 3-0-3 The study of human growth and development across the lifespan, with emphasis on normal growth and milestones achieved in the physical, cognitive, social, and emotional systems.
-Educational, personal, and familial contexts that influence life satisfaction, mental and physical health are highlighted.
-PSYC 3000 Psychology as a Career 1-0-1 capstone course for political science majors.

-Prerequisite: PSYC 2500.
-Open to all students considering psychology as a major and career.
+PSYC 2500 Fundamentals of Psychology 3-0- 3 A general survey course designed to introduce the student to fundamental content of contemporary psychology.
+PSYC 2500 is required of all psychology gy majors.
+PSYC 2500H Honors Fundamentals of Psychology 3-0- 3 A general survey course designed to introduce the student to the fundamental content of contemporary psychology.
+PSYC 2500H substitutes for PSYC 25 00.
+PSYC 2700 Human Growth and Development 3-0- 3 The study of human growth and development across the lifespan, with empha growth and milestones achieved in the physical, cognitive, social, and emoti Educational, personal, and familial contexts that influence life satisfaction, men tal and physical health are highlighted.
+PSYC 3000 Psychology as a Career 1 -0-1 Prerequisite: PSYC 2500.
+Open to all students considering psychology as s a major and career.
 An exploration of psychology as a major and a career.

-PSYC 2500 Fundamentals of Psychology

-PSYC 3110 Educational Psychology

-Prerequisite: CIED 2000 or HSPE 2100, PSYC 2700, and acceptance to Teacher Education or approval of instructor.
-Application of psychological principles, theories, and methodologies to issues of teaching and learning in schools.
+PSYC 3110 Educational Psychology 3-0- 3 Prerequisite: PSYC 2500 or PSYC 2700 and acceptance to Teacher H approval of instructor.
+Application of psychological principles, theories, an gies to issues of teaching and learning in schools.
 (Successful completion of 20 hours of field experience is required.)

-PSYC 3120 Psychoeducational Aspects of Early Childhood 3-0- 3 Prerequisite: CIED 2000 or HSPE 2100, PSYC 2700, and acceptance to Teacher Edu- cation or approval of instructor.
-Application of psychological principles s, theories, and methodologies to issues of physical, cognitive, affective, and social devel lopment of the young child in school settings, especially ages three through eight.
-(Success sful completion of 20 hours of field experience required).

-PSYC 3130 Educational Psychology for Teachers of Adults 3-0-3 Prerequisite: Acceptance to the TTIE degree program in the College of Education or approval of instructor.
-Application of psychological principles, theories, and methodologies to issues of teaching and learning for adults.
-This course does not substitute for PSYC 3110 or PSYC 3120 in meeting teacher education degree requirements.

-PSYC 3200 Child Psychology

-Prerequisite: PSYC 2500.
-A clinical-research approach to understanding the psychological and developmental problems which emerge in the period from conception through adolescence.
-From a topical perspective, there is focus on pathological conditions which contribute to adjustment, learning and health problems.

-PSYC 3210 Adolescent and Young Adult Psychology
+PSYC 3120 Psychoeducational Aspects of Early Childhood 3-0- 3 Prerequisite: PSYC 2500 or PSYC 2700 and acceptance to Teacher I approval of instructor.
+Application of psychological principles, theories, an gies to issues of physical, cognitive, affective, and social development of the y school settings, especially ages three through eight.
+(Successful completion of of 20 hours of field experience required).
+2.0.2 PSYC 3130 Educational Psychology for Teachers of Adults 3-0-3 Prerequisite: Acceptance to the TTIE degree program in the College of I approval of instructor.
+Application of psychological principles, theories, an gies to issues of teaching and learning for adults.
+This course does not substit ute for PSYC 3110 or PSYC 3120 in meeting teacher education degree requirements.
+2.0.2 PSYC 3200 Child Psychology 3-0-3 Prerequisite: PSYC 2500.
+A clinical-research approach to understanding the prevention of the standard stand and developmental problems which emerge in the period from conception the cence.
+From a topical perspective, there is focus on pathological conditions wh ich contribute to adjustment, learning and health problems.
+3-0- 3 PSYC 3210 Adolescent and Young Adult Psychology Proceeding and PSYC 2500.
+The course focuses on permetive development Prerequisite: PSYC 2500.
+The course focuses on normative development cence through young adulthood.
+Emphasis is placed on theory, research, and ir uplications of